Stronger yen prompts Toyota to trim profit forecast, saps Honda

 Toyota has been investing heavily in ride-sharing services including Uber, Grab and Didi Chuxing while deepening alliances with SoftBank Group Corp to develop on-demand transportation services in Japan, to position itself as a provider of mobility services.

-In May, it signalled that it was looking to cut global production costs 10per cent by 2025 and scale back regional model variations, channelling savings into research and development.
+In May, it signaled that it was looking to cut global production costs 10 per cent by 2025 and scale back regional model variations, channeling savings into research and development.